-Common questions about eye exams include:
+Common questions about eye tests include:

-How much does an eye exam cost?
+How much does an eye test cost?

 How frequently should I have my eyes examined?

-Eye exam cost
+Eye test cost

 A review of your personal and family health history and any history of eye problems.

-Evaluation of your distance and near vision with an eye chart
+Evaluation of your distance and near vision